argmaxml/recsplain/docs/source/user-query.rst

 The distance values tell you how likely the user is to prefer the item.

+The index positions of the ids correspond to the index positions of the distances.

 .. note::
-  The index positions of the ids correspond to the index positions of the distances.
   In the example, A is the top recommendation and has a distance of 0.888898987902 from the search item.
-B is the second next best recommendation and has a distance of 3.555675839384 from the search item.
+B is the next best recommendation and has a distance of 3.555675839384 from the search item.

 The smaller the distance for an item, the more likely the user is to prefer the item.